ksylitoli/tdlpp/README.md

 # tdl++ - Simple text-based Todo List

 A lightweight, simple text-based todo list application built with C++.
 This is not efficient at all, but I wanted to try something new for once.
+I'm not experienced in C++ at all, this is my first project so cut me some slack ;D
 ## Features

 - Lightweight: Average of 2.7MB RAM Usage